splamei/splamei/README.md

 ###

-<p align="center">I'm an indie VTuber, Game developer and Content creator.
+<p align="center">I'm that indie VTuber, Game developer and Content creator you've never heard of.
 I make games, apps and content on YouTube.<br><br>I am the single maintainer for: The SplameiPlay app store, Nimokion game, the Bitorpito game series and the Rhythm Plus Splamei Clients.</p>

 ###